r5atom/Saturday-Datascience/README.md

 ![drz-home](./assets/drz-home-square.png)
 _Screenshot of website_

-I started working on this in 2014, but I've been systematically been collecting results for about two years now.
-All sorts of lots (goods) are auctioned off: Cars, trucks, motorcycles and trailers.
-I've been focussing on getting the results on cars cleaned.
+I started working on this in 2014, but I've been systematically been collecting monthly results for about two years now.
+All sorts of lots (goods) are auctioned off: Cars, trucks, motorcycles and trailers, but I've been focussing on getting the results on cars cleaned.

 To interpret the auction results, I realize it helps to know a little Dutch.
 For instance the date format is "day first": dd-mm-yyyy and the decimal separator is `,` and the thousand separator is `.`.
 One thousand euros and forty two cents is formatted as `EUR 1.000,42`.
 I've tried to translate the results into meaningful field names.
 Here below I've added a glossary, but if something remains unclear you can always raise an issue.